githubEdit

-The following is a reference for Charon version v1.1.0.
-Find the latest release on our Github.
+The following is a reference for Charon version v1.10.0arrow-up-right.
+Find the latest release on our Githubarrow-up-right.

 The following are the top-level commands available to use.